Configuration Parameters

 Actual usage of the domain list indicated in this parameter depends on the method of its usage in the scanning rules defined for Dr.Web Firewall for Linux.

-The list of default rules (see below) guarantees that access to domains (and their sub domains) from this list will be provided even if it contains domains from the list of blocked web source categories but only in case of a request to a server via the HTTP protocol.
-Besides, this default set of rules guarantees that data downloaded from the white list domains will be scanned for threats (due to the fact that data is returned in a response, and a variable direction has a value response).
+The list of default rules (see below) guarantees that access to domains (and their subdomains) from this list will be provided even if it contains domains from the list of blocked web resource categories, but only in case of a request to a host via the HTTP protocol.
+Moreover, the default set of rules guarantees that data downloaded from the white list of domains will be scanned for threats (because the data is returned in a response, and the direction variable has the response value).

 Blacklist